begmaroman/ckeditor5-custom-upload/README.md

-## S3 Image Upload Plugin for Ckeditor5
+## Custom Image Upload Plugin for Ckeditor5

-This is an adapter, that sallows your plugin to upload images directly to Amazon S3 bucket.
+This is an adapter, that allows you to handle image uploading by yourselves.

 ### Build Integration

 https://docs.ckeditor.com/ckeditor5/latest/builds/guides/development/custom-builds.html

-`npm install begmaroman/ckeditor5-s3-upload`
+`npm install begmaroman/ckeditor5-custom-upload`

 Add this plugin and remove the ckfinder and easyimage plugins